manoel0810/GupyBot/README.md

 ### Config
 * Create a .env file in the root with your credentials.
-Like:
+Make sure your account is enabled to use the SMTP service and that it is a Gmail account:

 ``` RAW
 SENDER_EMAIL=seu@email.com